 Attorney General William Barr testified in front of Congress for a second straight day on Wednesday and again made news about the Russia investigation.
 This time, testifying before a Senate Appropriations subcommittee, the attorney general made headlines for comments suggesting he would investigate the president’s political adversaries.

-While Barr again reiterated that he viewed the Federal Rule of Criminal Procedure 6(e) as limiting his ability to release an unredacted version of the Mueller report to Congress—contrary to historical and legal precedent that Barr himself cited later in his own testimony—the day’s bigger highlight came when the attorney general said that he believe that “spying did occur” against President Donald Trump’s 2016 campaign.
+While Barr again reiterated that he viewed the Federal Rule of Criminal Procedure 6(e) as limiting his ability to release an unredacted version of the Mueller report to Congress—contrary to historical and legal precedent that Barr himself cited later in his own testimony—the day’s bigger highlight came when the attorney general said that he believed “spying did occur” against President Donald Trump’s 2016 campaign.

 “I think spying on a political campaign is a big deal,” Barr said.
 “There were a lot of rules put in place to make sure that there’s an adequate basis before our law enforcement agencies get involved in political surveillance.
 I’m not suggesting that those rules were violated, but I think it’s important to look at that.”